LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 First of all, you will create an ASP.NET Core 5 web application.
 The project type comes bundled with all the template files to create a web application, even before you add something.
 Follow the steps given below to create a new ASP.NET Core Web application within the Visual Studio 2019 IDE.

-1. Launch Visual Studio 2019.
+1. Launch Visual Studio 2019

-2. In the start window, choose "Create a new project."
+2. In the start window, choose "Create a new project"

-3. In the "Add a new project" window, choose "ASP.NET Core Web API" from the list of the project templates.
+3. In the "Add a new project" window, choose "ASP.NET Core Web API" from the list of the project templates

 ![Create a new project in Visual Studio](media/68f5590f4a272da6dca010ff6f0bcfde.png)